 Film nights are organised and run by volunteers.
 So please offer to come and help us serve refreshments or assist us with other tasks.

-Nibbles and wine/tea/coffee will also be served at 6.45 at the Theatre.
+Nibbles and wine/tea/coffee are served at 6.45 at the Theatre.

 Screening starts at 7:30 Are you a member?
 Would you like to become a member?
 If so come along on the night and join or email us via the Contact page beforehand and you can see any of our films at the Drama Theatre.
-Don't forget members can bring a guest along.
-The more the merrier!
+Don't forget members can bring one guest along per year.

 Background The Dorrigo Dramatic Club successfully applied for a grant under the Federal Government's Stronger CommunitiesProgram.
 This has enabled the Old Gazette Theatre to upgrade its audio-visual capabilities with modern projection and around-sound equipment.